ekr/base-drafts/draft-ietf-quic-recovery.md

 This optimization is particularly useful when:

- * Retransmitting the client’s Initial, which must be padded to a full sized packet, so the datagram typically has extra space to retransmit some outstanding 0-RTT data.
+ * Sending the client’s Initial, which must be padded to a full sized packet, so the datagram typically has extra space to retransmit some outstanding 0-RTT data.
- * The server sends 1-RTT data soon after the final handshake flight (containing the server Finished) and can proactively retransmit an empty CRYPTO_HS frame bundled with one or more 1-RTT packets.
  * The clients sends 1-RTT data soon after the final TLS flight (containing the client Finished) and can proactively retransmit the final client flight with one or more 1-RTT packets.

 ### Implicit Acknowledgements

-Handshake data may be cancelled by handshake state transitions.
+Handshake data may be cancelled when packets at a higher encryption level are processed, as this demonstrates the peer has received the handshake data at the prior encryption level.

 In particular:

- * A peer processing data in a HANDSHAKE packet indicates the INITIAL packet(s) have been delivered.
+ * Processing data in a HANDSHAKE packet indicates the INITIAL packet(s) have been delivered.
- * A peer processing 1-RTT packets indicates all CRYPTO_HS data in HANDSHAKE packets has been delivered.
+ * A Server processing 1-RTT packets indicates all CRYPTO_HS data in HANDSHAKE packets has been delivered.
+ * Processing 0-RTT packets does not indicate the peer has received any handshake data.

 ## Generating Acknowledgements

 An ACK frame acknowledges packets from only one packet number space.
-It may be optimal to store multiple ACK frames at once until the handshake is complete.
+Received packets from each packet number space should be stored separately while multiple spaces have outstanding data.

 QUIC SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of packets containing